2025–26 FC Spartak Trnava season: September 2025

 On 6 September 2025, it was announced that Georgian midfielder Luka Khorkheli would be joining the club.
 An hour later, it was announced that Abdulrahman Taiwo would be returning to Spartak, joining on a loan with a buy option.

 After the international break, Spartak would be traveling to Skalica for an away game against MFK Skalica.
 Goals from Azango, Taiwo, Procházka and Ďuriš sealed a 4–0 win.

-November
+November 2025

-After a string of poor results, it was announced that Michal Ščasný would be parting ways with the club.
-Current sporting director Martin Škrtel was shortly announced as the new interim manager.
+After a string of poor performances, it was announced that Michal Ščasný would be parting ways with the club.
+Current sporting director Martin Škrtel was shortly announced as the new interim manager. Škrtel would lead Spartak to wins against Košice (2–1) and Komárno (2–0) in the month of November.

+December 2025

+Players lining-up in front of the ZELPO Aréna.

+In the first game of December, Spartak beat FK Železiarne Podbrezová 3–1 away from home thanks to a double from Timotej Kudlička and a stoppage-time goal by substitute Idjessi Metsoko.

+January

+On 5 December 2025, it was announced that Antonio Muñoz would be the new head coach of Spartak.